Indiana University

 3. Extract images from the ISO file:

-Note: Be sure to open the .iso file for burning to media; do not simply add the .iso file as data to be burned.
-Adding the file as data will save it to the medium, but will not make the medium into a replica CD or DVD image.
+Note: Be sure to open the .iso file for burning to media; do not add the .iso file as data to be burned.
+Adding the file as data will save it to the medium as an iso file and not unpack the archive.